 • Peste des Petits Ruminants Pan-African Programme ( )

-AU-IBAR, under the auspices of the Global Framework for the Progressive Control of Transboundary Animal Diseases (GT-TADs), the Food and Agriculture Organisation of the United Nations (FAO), and the World Organisation for Animal Health (OIE) is implementing the the 2nd phase of the Pan-African Peste des Petits Ruminants (PPR) Control and Eradication Programme (2022-2026).
+AU-IBAR, under the auspices of the Global Framework for the Progressive Control of Transboundary Animal Diseases (GT-TADs), the Food and Agriculture Organisation of the United Nations (FAO), and the World Organisation for Animal Health (OIE) is implementing the 2nd phase of the Pan-African Peste des Petits Ruminants (PPR) Control and Eradication Programme (2022-2026).
 The development of the Programme escalated on December 6-10, 2021 in Naivasha, Kenya, when stakeholders met under the umbrella of GF-TADs Africa to draft a program and concept note.
 The Project was launched on 17th March, 2022 in Nairobi, Kenya.

 + More details